 - A.I.
 Is a Crapshoot: Guess.
 Subverted.
 Hugo Strange programmed him to be evil in the first place.

-- Armor-Piercing Question: Batman asks D.A.V.E. his Origin Story.
+- Armor-Piercing Question: Batman does this to D.A.V.E. by asking him what his Origin Story is.

 - Awesomeness by Analysis: D.A.V.E uses this to figure out who Batman really is.
 First he narrows down the pool by the amount of people in Gotham who have both the fitness and the wealth to be Batman.
 Then he narrows it down to Bruce by asking "Who would have the motive [to become Batman]?".